-Brandon Willis holds the rank of Brown Belt in Brazilian Jiu Jitsu in the Carlson Gracie Jiu Jitsu Federation.
+Brandon Willis holds the rank of Black Belt in Brazilian Jiu Jitsu in the Carlson Gracie Jiu Jitsu Federation.
 He began his training in 2007, has trained in multiple BJJ affiliations and has a style that is geared toward actual fighting.
 His philosophy emphasizes achieving positional dominance, reversals from bottom positions, heavy pinning pressure and the aggressive attacking style that the Carlson Gracie Team is known for.

 He began training at the Relson Gracie Jiu Jitsu Academy and later moved on to train under Arthur Ruff and Carlos Carvalho in the Carlson Gracie system, giving him a broad understanding of the different styles.
 He currently travels regularly to be instructed by Master Carlson Gracie Jr. In addition, he has been tutored by other black belts to develop different aspects of his style.
 Prior to Carlson Gracie Columbus, he has instructed under Carlos Carvalho and in the People’s Republic of China while on a 6 month long international work assignment.
 He has competed in and won multiple Gi and No Gi tournaments including IBJJF, NAGA, Ohio Grappling Challenge, Grappler’s Quest, Extreme Grappling Open and internationally in the Storm Kimonos Copa De Hong Kong.